ciims/CiiMS/README.md

 #### Requirements

 * Yii Framework 1.1+ (Consequently Basic Yii Requirements) (The installer and download and install Yii for you automatically if you don't have it installed already).
-* MySQL 5.5+ (Should be compatible with MySQL 5.0, Postgres, and SQLite manual installations)
+* MySQL 5.5+ (CiiMS can run on Postgres/SQLite, but you have to do a manual installation which isn't covered in this readme.

 #### Recomendations
 The following extensions/applications are recommended to improve performance.